eventbrite/interview-exercise/README.md

 - [QA event to use as a model](https://www.evbqa.com/e/principal-fe-interview-tickets-82187949369)
 - [API docs and access to an API key](https://www.eventbrite.com/platform/)
 - [Orders documentation](https://www.eventbrite.com/platform/docs/orders)
-    * Only our `GET` endpoints are public and you can access those above but you'll need to mock out the `POST` request for the order
+    * Only our `GET` endpoint for orders are public and you can access those above but you'll need to mock out the `POST` request for the order